Culinary Arts & Hospitality Management Curriculum

 5 Credits, Grade 9

-CUINARY ARTS AND HOSPITALITY MANAGEMENT I/CULINARY MATH
+CULINARY ARTS AND HOSPITALITY MANAGEMENT 1/CULINARY MATH

 10 Credits, Grade 11

-HONORS CULINARY ARTS AND HOSPITALITY MANAGEMENT II
+HONORS CULINARY ARTS AND HOSPITALITY MANAGEMENT 2

 10 Credits, Grade 12

-Culinary Art and Hospitality Management II is an advanced honors course for seniors enrolled in the fouryear Culinary Arts and Hospitality Management Program.
+Culinary Art and Hospitality Management 2 is an advanced honors course for seniors enrolled in the four-year Culinary Arts and Hospitality Management Program.
 It is intended for students to continue to improve upon their basic mastery and internalize the concepts and applications introduced in Culinary and Hospitality Management I. Through a combination of lecture and practical applications, of the skills necessary to successfully function in a multiphase food service operation there is focus on Back House management and advanced skill proficiency in the Kitchen Brigade.
 Paramount and foremost is the reinforcement of federal, state and local mandatory guidelines for the essentials of safety and skill application in a commercial foods environment.
 The course will allow students to become eligible for a sanitation and safety managers certification, ServSafe.
 Advanced instruction in quantity standardized recipe application, catering, garde manger, techniques of butchering, and advanced specialty baking are included.
-Emphasis is on the development of advanced management skills through the operation of the 5 Star Café, the student run restaurant.
+Emphasis is on the development of advanced management skills through the operation of the 5 Star Café, the student-run restaurant.
 Professionalism and commitment to the community through service projects are stressed.
 Students are prepared for entering the workforce as highly skilled culinary employees.
 At the same time, they gain knowledge and skills that enable them to obtain advanced placement in post-secondary culinary colleges.
-Portfolios developed throughout the four year program demonstrate to potential employers and colleges the wide range of experiences and skills the students possess.
-CODE # 061150
+Portfolios developed throughout the four-year program demonstrate to potential employers and colleges the wide range of experiences and skills the students possess.

-MENU PLANNING AND HOSPITALITY GOVERNANCE
+MENU PLANNING AND HOSPITALITY GOVERNANCE5 Credits, Grade 12

-Menu Planning and Hospitality Governance culminates the completion of hospitality management course work for the Four Year Program of Study in the Freehold Regional High School District’s Culinary Arts Academy.
+Menu Planning and Hospitality Governance culminates the completion of hospitality management coursework for the Four Year Program of Study in the Freehold Regional High School District’s Culinary Arts Academy.
 Students will continue to improve upon the basic mastery of the concepts and applications introduced in all previous coursework through a management perspective.
 Advanced instruction is delivered in the infrastructure of the management of both human resources and the facility.
 Career, business, marketing, liability and financial management planning are introduced.
 An Action Research Project is the final comprehensive entry into the senior student’s career portfolio.
-The students design a full service restaurant based on “the menu”.
+The students design a full-service restaurant based on “the menu”.
 This project includes market surveys, business communications, financial proposal, front and back house floor plans.
-Equipment, small wares and furniture specs are listed and samples of décor and china/service ware are displayed for professional judging.
+Equipment, small wares, and furniture specs are listed and samples of décor and china/service ware are displayed for professional judging.
 Students further their professional persona by demonstrating good citizenship through the governance of community service projects and career exploration activities through their chapter of the national sanctioned Skills USA Club.